kskvarci/functions-private-network/README.md

 - A UDR (3) will be created and assigned to the integration subnet such that all traffic destined for the internet will be sent through Azure Firewall in the hub VNet.
 This will allow us to filter and audit all outbound traffic.

-- The Firewall will be configured to allow out traffic to public App Insights endpoints to enable built-in monitoring facilitated by the Azure Functions host running in the Function App.
+- The Firewall will be configured to allow traffic to public App Insights endpoints to enable built-in monitoring facilitated by the Azure Functions host running in the Function App.

-- DNS settings on the Spoke VNet will configured such that all DNS queries (4) originating from subnets in the VNet will be sent to our custom DNS forwarders.
+- DNS settings on the Spoke VNet will be configured such that all DNS queries (4) originating from subnets in the VNet will be sent to our custom DNS forwarders.
 #### Deploy Infrastructure
 1. Deploy and Configure the Integration Subnet for Regional VNet Integration for both regions ([ARM Template](templates/integration-subnet/azuredeploy.json)) - *Requires Network Perms*
 	```bash